Administrative Policies and Procedures Manual - Policy 7210: Petty Cash Fund

 The Fund Custodian is responsible for ensuring that the total amount of the fund is accounted for at all times and should reconcile the Petty Cash Fund once a week.
 The UNM Petty Cash Fund Reconciliation form should be used for this purpose and be available for review by Financial Services or auditors upon request.
 The Reconciliation form must be signed by the Fund Custodian and maintained for two (2) years.

 4.1.
 The Petty Cash Fund must be reconciled whenever the Fund Custodian changes.
 The outgoing Custodian reconciles the fund, listing its contents.
 Both the outgoing and incoming Fund Custodians sign the UNM Petty Cash Fund Reconciliation form.
-Forward a copy of the reconciliation form to the appropriate Financial Services accounting office and indicate that the Fund Custodian has changed; Financial Services must be notified that the Fund Custodian of record has relinquished their duties and that a new Fund Custodian is in place.
+Forward a copy of the reconciliation form to the appropriate Financial Services accounting office and indicate that the Fund Custodian has changed; Financial Services must be notified that the Fund Custodian of record has relinquished all duties and that a new Fund Custodian is in place.

 5.1.
 To reimburse an employee from a departmental Petty Cash Fund for a pre-authorized purchase, the employee should prepare a Petty Cash Receipt form.